Do you like traveling and taking pictures? Read my tips on how to take better pictures while hitting the road.

 Those who have been following my blog for some time know that before becoming a Travel Blogger I was a Travel Photographer.
 This is actually one of the main differences between me and other Travel Bloggers.
-I first starter my website mainly as a portfolio website for my pictures and only after a few years I started writing about my trips.
+I first started my website mainly as a portfolio website for my pictures and only after a few years, I started writing about my trips.
 I think it’s now time for me to write my guide on How to take better Travel Photos.

 Here are some tips on how to take better Travel Pictures:

 Try to get the best shoot WHILE you are traveling